-Section 14.11.F.2 - Temporary Structures:
+Section 14.05.F.2 Temporary Structures

-Temporary structures such as manufactured/mobile offices and temporary buildings may be used incidentally to construction work on the premises or on adjacent public projects during a period while the permanent structure is being constructed.
+Temporary structures such as manufactured/mobile offices and temporary buildings may be used incidental to construction work on the premises or on adjacent public projects during a period while the permanent structure is being constructed.
 The user of said structure shall obtain a permit for such temporary use, which permit shall be valid for twelve (12) months and may be renewed by the Zoning Inspector in three (3) month increments.
 The Zoning Inspector shall not issue more than two extensions for a total combined period of time under all issued permits not exceeding eighteen (18) months.
 Renewal of the permit shall be at the discretion of the permanent structure or project.
-The Zoning Inspector shall require provisions for sanitary waste disposal, solid waste disposal, and water supply as they deem necessary.
+The Zoning Inspector shall require provisions for sanitary waste disposal, solid waste disposal, and water supply, as he/she deems necessary.
 The fees for such permit and renewals thereof shall be established by the Board of Townships Trustees.
 Said temporary structure shall be removed not later than ten (10) days after expiration of said permit.